-Artificial colors are used by manufacturers in freshening and brightening the appearance of dog food, and they are less expensive and give amazing colors.
-It was created by coal tar which is now replaced by toxic chemicals (rosaniline and tartrazine).
+Manufacturers use artificial colors in freshening and brightening the appearance of dog food, and they are less expensive and give amazing colors.
+It was created by coal tar, which is now replaced by toxic chemicals (rosaniline and tartrazine).

 Both of these are harmful for consumption.
-FDA (food and drugs administration) and EFSA ( European food safety authority) do testing and ensure which one is safe and which is not.
-However, still, it is considered that they are not safe for consumption by dogs.
+FDA (food and Drugs Administration) and EFSA ( European Food Safety Authority) do testing and ensure which one is safe and which is not.
+However, it is still considered that they are not safe for dog consumption.

 Is Gel Food Coloring Safe For Dogs?

-What to do if Dog Have Allergies to Food Colorings?
+What if Dog Have Allergies to Food Colorings?
 (Safe Alternatives)

-Is it ok to add food coloring?
-If you add FDA-approved food coloring to your dog food, it is safe and fine.
-However, it is still based on the specific dog and its allergies, so it is best to avoid using any color in dog food.
+However, it is still based on the specific dog and its allergies, so avoiding using any color in dog food is best.

-Although purple food coloring should be avoided: if it is made with blueberries and blackberries, then there is no issue with it.
+Although purple food coloring should be avoided, if it is made with blueberries and blackberries, then there is no issue.
 You can use peanut butter for brownish color and kale and green veggies to add green coloring to dog food.

 Is it Ok to Add Food Coloring To a Dog Treat?